 The National Science Teachers Association recognized the Alaska Sea/River Week program as one of its exemplary science programs in 1986.
 Alaska Sea Grant's national award-winning Alaska Sea/River Week curriculum provided a critical link for teachers and students to learn about their local marine environment.

 In May 2006, Alaska Sea Grant was successful in partnering with school districts and other Alaska science education providers to obtain a three-year grant from the Alaska Department of Education and Early Development to begin the process of updating and expanding the Alaska Sea/River Week curriculum for grades K-8.
 Today, beyond creating the link to local resources, we believe it is crucial to provide students with opportunities to gain depth of knowledge in science content, inquiry skills and processes, and understanding of cultural and social perspectives, and also to make connections between newly attained knowledge and technology to their own community.
 The guides are designed to meet the demands of education in the 21st century, align with the newly adopted Alaska Science Content Standards and Grade Level Expectations, and incorporate Web-supported delivery systems.
 Project partners include Alaska Ocean Observing System, NOAA Alaska Fisheries Science Center, Center for Alaskan Coastal Studies, Alaska Science Consortium, Juneau School District, Lower Kuskokwim School District, and the Matanuska-Susitna Borough School District.
-The project is coordinated by Marla Brownlee.
+The project was coordinated by Marla Brownlee.

 The new Alaska Seas and Watersheds science education guides, developed by Alaska teachers for Alaska classrooms, provide teachers with high-quality, standards-based curricula and professional development that: